-Following this offering, our founders will collectively own approximately % of the voting power of our common stock (or approximately % if the underwriters exercise their option to purchase additional shares of our common stock from the selling stockholders in full).
-Following this offering, pursuant to the terms of our amended and restated certificate of incorporation to be filed in connection with this offering and our Stockholders Agreement (as defined herein), our founders will have certain rights and will control a majority of the voting power of shares of our common stock eligible to vote in the election of our directors, and will be able to determine or significantly influence corporate matters for the foreseeable future, including with respect to the composition of our board of directors and election of directors, amendments of our organizational documents, and any merger, consolidation, sale of all or substantially all of our assets, or other major corporate transaction requiring stockholder approval.
-As a result, we expect to be a "controlled company" within the meaning of the corporate governance standards of the New York Stock Exchange.
+Following this offering, our founders will collectively own a significant majority of our common stock, representing approximately 87.1% of the voting power of our common stock (or approximately 85.2% if the underwriters exercise their option to purchase additional shares of our common stock from the selling stockholders in full).
+In addition, following this offering, pursuant to the terms of our amended and restated certificate of incorporation (Amended and Restated Charter) to be filed in connection with this offering and our Stockholders Agreement (as defined herein), our founders will be able to control or significantly influence corporate matters for the foreseeable future.
+For example, immediately following this offering, our founders will collectively have the right to designate four directors, which represents the entirety of our current four member board of directors.
+In addition, for so long as our founders beneficially own, in the aggregate, the majority of the voting power of our outstanding shares of voting stock, our founders will be able to remove any of our directors at any time with or without cause and may take action by written consent without a meeting of stockholders.
+This concentrated control, due to both the provisions of the Amended and Restated Charter and Stockholders Agreement and the voting power of our common stock, will limit or preclude your ability to influence corporate matters for the foreseeable future, including with respect to the composition of our board of directors and election of directors, the authorization and issuance of additional shares of our common stock that may be dilutive to you, amendments to our organizational documents, and any merger, consolidation, sale of all or substantially all of our assets, or other major corporate transaction requiring stockholder approval.

+Following this offering, we will be a "controlled company" within the meaning of the corporate governance standards of the New York Stock Exchange.
+As a "controlled company," we intend to rely on the exemptions from certain corporate governance standards of the New York Stock Exchange.

-See the section titled "Management-Director Independence and Controlled Company Exception" and "Certain Relationships and Related Party Transactions-Stockholders Agreement."
+See the sections titled "Management-Director Independence and Controlled Company Exception," "Certain Relationships and Related Party Transactions-Stockholders Agreement" and "Description of Capital Stock."

 Investing in our common stock involves risks.
-See the section titled "Risk Factors" beginning on page 20 to read about the factors you should consider before buying shares of our common stock.
+See the section titled "Risk Factors" beginning on page 21 to read about the factors you should consider before buying shares of our common stock.